curvednebula/curvednebula.com/src/cropimage/README.md

 ---
-title: Free Online Image Cropper
+title: Free Online Image Cropper and Resizer
-description: Crop PNG, JPEG, and WebP images online for free.
-Select an exact size or aspect ratio and save the result privately without uploading your image.
+description: Crop and resize PNG, JPEG, and WebP images online for free.
+Choose an aspect ratio or exact output resolution with private browser-based processing.
 permalink: /cropimage/
 canonicalUrl: https://curvednebula.com/cropimage/
 meta:
   - name: keywords
-    content: image cropper, crop image online, crop photo, resize image, free image cropper, PNG cropper, JPEG cropper, WebP cropper
+    content: image cropper, image resizer, crop image online, resize image online, crop and resize image, photo cropper, photo resizer, PNG resizer, JPEG resizer, WebP resizer
   - property: og:title
-    content: Free Online Image Cropper
+    content: Free Online Image Cropper and Resizer
   - property: og:description
-    content: Crop images to an exact size or aspect ratio and save them as PNG, JPEG, or WebP.
-Free, private, and browser-based.
+    content: Crop and resize images to an exact resolution or aspect ratio.
+Export PNG, JPEG, or WebP privately in your browser.
   - property: og:type
     content: website
   - property: og:url
     content: https://curvednebula.com/cropimage/
+  - name: twitter:card
+    content: summary
+  - name: twitter:title
+    content: Free Online Image Cropper and Resizer
+  - name: twitter:description
+    content: Crop and resize images to exact dimensions online.
+Free, private, and browser-based.
 ---

-# Free Online Image Cropper
+# Free Online Image Cropper and Resizer

+<ImageCropper />

+## Crop and resize images online in a few clicks

-Crop a photo or image to the exact size you need.
-Choose a custom crop area or a common aspect ratio, then save the result as PNG, JPEG, or WebP.
+Crop and resize a photo or image to the exact size you need.
+Choose a custom crop area or a common aspect ratio, optionally set new output dimensions, then save the result as PNG, JPEG, or WebP.
 Everything happens locally in your browser—your image is never uploaded.

-<ImageCropper />

-## Crop images online in a few clicks

-This free image cropper makes it easy to remove unwanted edges, improve a composition, or prepare an image for a website, profile, presentation, or social media post.
-The crop selection is fully adjustable, and the saved image keeps the original resolution of the selected area.

-You can crop with a mouse, touchscreen, or keyboard.
-Exact X and Y coordinates, width, and height are also available when you need precise pixel dimensions.

-## How to crop an image
+## How to crop and resize an image

 1. Select an image from your device or drag and drop it into the cropper.
 2. Drag inside the crop area to reposition it.
 3. Resize the selection with the corner or edge handles.
 4. Choose an aspect ratio or enter exact pixel values if needed.
+5. To resize the cropped result, enable **Resize output** and enter its width or height.
+Keep the aspect ratio locked to avoid distortion.
-5. Select PNG, JPEG, or WebP and save the cropped image.
+6. Select PNG, JPEG, or WebP and save the cropped image.

 ## Choose the right crop aspect ratio